AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Imitation Learning in Agents and Multiagent systems

 \begin{itemize} \item Given: \begin{itemize} \item A set of observed trajectories \(\tau = \{(s_1, a_1), (s_2, a_2), \ldots\}\) from an expert policy \(\pi^*\). \item An estimated MDP \((S, A, T, \gamma)\) without the reward function. \end{itemize} \item Find: \begin{itemize} \item A reward function \(R: S \times A \rightarrow \mathbb{R}\) such that the expert policy \(\pi^*\) is optimal for this reward function. \end{itemize} \end{itemize}

 One common approach to solving IRL is to use a linear approximation of the reward function, where \(R(s, a) = \theta^T \phi(s, a)\), and \(\phi(s, a)\) is a feature representation of the state-action pair.
 The parameters \(\theta\) are then learned by optimizing a likelihood function or by matching the feature expectations of the expert's policy.
-Several algorithms have been proposed for IRL, including: \begin{itemize} \item \textbf{Maximum Entropy IRL:} This method assumes that the expert behaves in a way that maximizes entropy, meaning that among all policies that could explain the expert's behavior, the one that is least committed to unnecessary constraints is chosen. \item \textbf{Bayesian IRL:} This approach treats the reward function as a random variable and uses Bayesian methods to infer a posterior distribution over the reward function given the observed behavior. \end{itemize}
+Several algorithms have been proposed for IRL, including: \begin{itemize} \item \textbf{Maximum Entropy IRL:} First introduced by Ziebart et al.\cite{Ziebart-2008} this method assumes that the expert behaves in a way that maximizes entropy, meaning that among all policies that could explain the expert's behaviour, the one that is least committed to unnecessary constraints is chosen. \item \textbf{Bayesian IRL:} This approach first introduced to IRL by Ramachandran et al.\cite{Ramchandran-2007} treats the reward function as a random variable and uses Bayesian methods to infer a posterior distribution over the reward function given the observed behaviour. \end{itemize}